-Two more tubesites, XVideo and XXNX.com, also have signed on to FSC-APAP after agreeing to join with a group of studios that includes Titan Media, Adam & Eve, Evil Angel, Digital Playground, Hustler Video, Raging Stallion Studios, Wicked Pictures, New Sensations and Zero Tolerance.
-The tubesites and studios arrived at an agreement to join together, as a group, to help prevent the sharing of infringing content.
+Two more tube sites, XVideo and XXNX.com, also have signed on to FSC-APAP after agreeing to join with a group of studios including Titan Media, Adam & Eve, Evil Angel, Digital Playground, Hustler Video, Raging Stallion Studios, Wicked Pictures, New Sensations and Zero Tolerance.
+The tubesites and studios arrived at an agreement to join together, as a group, to help prevent content infringement.

-FSC Executive Director Diane Duke acknowledges that the tubesites have been looked at as the industry’s most egregious offenders of copyright infringement, but said that the development marks a significant shift in revenue options for content producers, as well as an opportunity for tubesite operators to avoid infringing activity.
+FSC Executive Director Diane Duke acknowledges that the tube sites have been looked at as the industry’s most egregious offenders of copyright infringement, but said that the developments mark a viable alternative for content producers and tube site operators to generate new revenue streams, as well as innovative approach for the industry to confront infringement.

-“Working with content providers, FSC-APAP has provided a unique opportunity for the adult industry to come together and fight piracy in a coordinated manner,” said Duke.
+“Working with content providers, FSC-APAP has provided a unique opportunity for the adult industry to come together and fight piracy in a coordinated manner,” Duke said.
 “What is even more exciting, we have been able to bring tubesites to the table to be part of the solution, instead of all-of-the-problem.”

-FSC-APAP Administrator and attorney Gill Sperlein emphasized that the FSC APAP program is accessible for all producers, regardless of the size of their operation.
+As news of the developments spread to several adult webmaster forums, FSC-APAP Administrator and attorney Gill Sperlein emphasized that the FSC-APAP program is accessible for all producers, regardless of the size of their operation.